demetozturk/DKG4HCAinLVDN/README.md

 Customer: The target consumer node (e.g., H1).

-#### Note: run openDSS can be implemented according to https://opendss.epri.com/PythontoOpenDSSInterface.html
+#### Note: run openDSS for analytical_agent_2 can be implemented according to https://opendss.epri.com/PythontoOpenDSSInterface.html
+####       expectedresults are given in the example csv file to run analytical_agent_3
 .......

 ### 5. OpenDSS